-This visa allows those who want to go to Canada with the purposes of doing business with a Canadian company to enter the country and engage in the following activities:
+The Canada business visa allows those who want to go to Canada with the purposes of doing business with a Canadian company to enter the country and engage in the following activities:

-- Attend meetings;
+- Attend meetings.

-- Participate in conferences or workshops;
+- Participate in conferences or workshops.

 - Sign agreements, etc.

 The Business Persons and Business Delegations Visa is a temporary visa, which means that the person who holds it can only stay in Canada for a short period of time, usually less than 6 months.
 Additionally, the person with this visa is not allowed to work for any company in Canada.
 They are only allowed to discuss business and sign any potential agreements.

 If you want to go to Canada to work temporarily, then you need a Temporary Workers Visa for Canada.
 With the Business Persons Visa, you are also not allowed to benefit from Canadian health coverage or apply to get Canadian documents.